TheSimpleFella/osticket-installation/README.md

 -Disable inheritance then remove all.
 -New permissions, give to "Everyone", select all.

 -16.
-Set up you osTicket in your browser.
+Set up your osTicket in your browser.
 Steps 18 and 19 are on the same page.
 I accidentally closed out both virtual machines before taking the screen shots.
 Scroll to the bottom of the osTicket page in your browser and fill in the remaining boxes.

 -17.Open Heidi SQL
 -Create new session, root/Password1.